AGRINFO AGRINFO logo

 Timeline

-The MRLs under discussion are expected to apply from mid-2027.
+The proposed new MRLs for sweet peppers and melons are expected to apply from September 2027.

 The MRLs on gherkins, pumpkins, watermelons, and radish leaves have applied since 29 October 2024.